RECAPEM

 Pathophysiology

-The mechanisms of “classic VT” is commonly reentrant, with perhaps the most common etiology being “scar-mediated” reentrant circuit VT (e.g. previous MI) 10.
+The mechanism of “classic VT” is commonly reentrant, with perhaps the most common etiology being “scar-mediated” reentrant circuit VT (e.g. previous MI) 10.

 Clinical Presentation